mongodb/specifications/source/retryable-writes/retryable-writes.md

 `findOneAndDelete()`, `findOneAndReplace()`, and `findOneAndUpdate()`.

 Supported multi-statement write operations include `insertMany()` and `bulkWrite()`.
 The ordered option may be `true` or `false`.
-In the case of `bulkWrite()`, `UpdateMany` or `DeleteMany` operations within the `requests` parameter may make some write commands ineligible for retryability.
+For both the collection-level and client-level `bulkWrite()` methods, a bulk write batch is only retryable if it does not contain any `multi: true` writes (i.e. `UpdateMany` and `DeleteMany`).
 Drivers MUST evaluate eligibility for each write command sent as part of the `bulkWrite()` (after order and batch splitting) individually.
 Drivers MUST NOT alter existing logic for order and batch splitting in an attempt to maximize retryability for operations within a bulk write.

 These methods above are defined in the [CRUD](../crud/crud.md) specification.